doubility-sky/daydayup/proxy.md

   - ['Cannot open BPF device' error on c.open()](https://github.com/mscdex/cap/issues/47)
     - `sudo chmod o+r /dev/bpf*` should help in reading of Berkley Packet Filter.
     - `sudo chmod o+r+w /dev/bpf*` for udp2raw on macOS
+- NOTE (2026): the `faketcp` mode is increasingly fingerprintable by GFW deep-packet-inspection — its handshake never completes a real TCP state machine, and bursty UDP-over-fake-TCP shows up as an obvious anomaly.
+Pair it with `shadow-tls` (below) as a real-TLS fallback.

 ### solution
 ```